mroncarelli/pyxhydro/tests/reference_files/README.md

 ### - `reference.spf`

-A SpecFit file with the fit result of the reference.pha file with a phabs(bapec) model.
+A SpecFit file with the fit result of the reference.pha file with a wabs(bapec) model.

 ### - `reference_bapec_wrong_pars.spf`